mongodb/mongo/src/mongo/db/auth/README.md

 Each role imparts privileges in the form of a set of `actions` permitted against a given `resource`.
 The strings in the `actions` list correspond 1:1 with `ActionType` values as specified [here](https://github.com/mongodb/mongo/blob/92cc84b0171942375ccbd2312a052bc7e9f159dd/src/mongo/db/auth/action_type.h).
-Resources may be specified in any of the following five formats:
+Resources may be specified in any of the following nine formats:

 | `resource` | Meaning |
 | --- | --- |